preetpoly/plgx-esp/README.md

 2. Switch to the folder where the repository is cloned.

     ```~/Downloads\$ cd plgx-esp/```
-3. Enter the certificate-generate.sh script to generate certificates for
+3. Run the certificate-generate.sh script file to generate certificates for
     osquery.
     ```~/Downloads/plgx-esp$ sh ./certificate-generate.sh <IP address>```
     ```x.x.x.x